The Large and Likely Inefficiency of Stable Matching Mechanisms: Quantifying (Un)Improvable Students

 Partitioning these nodes into $I_0 = \{i_1,\dots,i_{\lfloor N/2 \rfloor}\}$ and $I_1 = \{i_{\lfloor N/2 \rfloor + 1}, \dots, i_N\}$ yields two subsets, each with size at least $\lfloor\epsilon n/2\rfloor$, and crucially, no edges in $G^{\da(P_n)}$ go from $I_0$ into $I_1$.
 This scenario is identical to the one in Theorem \ref{thm:scc}, which is improbable due to Corollary~\ref{cor:no-subsets-without-xapplications}.
 Consequently, we must have $|V(H)| \geq (1-\epsilon)n$ with high probability. \end{proof}

 Theorem \ref{thm:cyclepacking} establishes not merely the prevalence of improvable students but also demonstrates that nearly all such students can concurrently benefit from improvement via non-intersecting trading cycles.
-Furthermore, Theorem \ref{thm:cyclepacking} establishes the asymptotic equivalence across all such mechanisms regarding the proportion of students they improve.
+Furthermore, Theorem \ref{thm:cyclepacking} establishes the asymptotic equivalence across all such mechanisms regarding the number of students they improve.
 This result has significant implications for policy implementation.
-When policymakers deliberate on which efficiency-enhancing mechanism to adopt as an alternative to DA, concerns about differential distributions of efficiency gains become largely irrelevant, as all such mechanisms ultimately benefit approximately the same number of students in large markets.
+When policymakers deliberate on which efficiency-enhancing mechanism to adopt as an alternative to DA, concerns about differential distributions of who gains by the adoption become largely irrelevant, because all such mechanisms ultimately benefit approximately the same number of students in large markets.
 This equivalence result is particularly striking given that in carefully constructed small instances, different efficient mechanisms that dominate DA may significantly differ in their corresponding number of improved students \citep{knipe2025improvable}.
+However, we want to stress that our equivalence results do not imply that the size of the improvement is the same across efficient mechanisms that weakly Pareto-dominate DA, nor their equivalence with regard to stability criteria such as number of blocking pairs.\footnote{However, all efficient mechanisms (whether they dominate DA or not) have an asymptotically equivalent \emph{normalized} average rank \citep{che2018payoff}.}